Azure/container-apps-deploy-action/README.md

 - Uses the Oryx++ Builder to build the application source using [Oryx](https://github.com/microsoft/Oryx) to produce a runnable application image
-- Pushes this runnable application image to the provided Azure Container Registry
+- Pushes this runnable application image to the provided Container Registry
 - Creates or updates a Container App based on this image

 If a Dockerfile is found or discovered in the application source, the builder won't be used and the image will be built with a call to `docker build` and the Container App will be created or updated based on this image.

-If a previously built image has already been pushed to the ACR instance and is provided to this action, no application source is required and the image will be used when creating or updating the Container App.
+If a previously built image has already been pushed to a Container Registry and is provided to this action, no application source is required and the image will be used when creating or updating the Container App.

 A YAML configuration file can also be provided to modify specific properties on the Container App that is created or updated; please see the section below on the `yamlConfigPath` argument.